devjayswal/SocialEnv/README.md

 ---

 ## 🧠 Overview
-**SocialEnv** is a full-fledged social media platform inspired by InstagramDeveloped using React and Vite, it offers users the ability to register, log in, create and update profiles, and share posts with media uploadsThis project serves as a significant addition to the developer's portfolio, showcasing proficiency in modern web development practices
+**SocialEnv** is a full-fledged social media platform inspired by Instagram.
+Developed using React and Vite, it offers users the ability to register, log in, create and update profiles, and share posts with media This project serves as a significant addition to the developer's portfolio, showcasing proficiency in modern web development practices

-### you can test via below Link
+### you can test via link below
 ```
 https://social-env.vercel.app/
 ```